-The Green Bay Area Chamber of Commerce understands business professionals are focused on their day-to-day responsibilities and may find it difficult to participate in the daily policy debates which can impact their future ability to grow and modernize.
+The Greater Green Bay Chamber understands business professionals are focused on their day-to-day responsibilities and may find it difficult to participate in the daily policy debates which can impact their future ability to grow and modernize.
 The Chamber serves as the voice of business in our community by looking out for the best interests of area employers and their employees at all levels of government.

 We act as the voice of business in a number of ways:

 The responsibilities of the Chamber’s Good Government Council are three-fold.
 The first is to provide members with information on candidates running for state and local elected office.
 This can be done through candidate surveys, interviews and endorsements.

 This council also assists aspiring candidates through candidate training programs.
 This training provides individuals with information on how to get on a ballot, present themselves in public and campaign strategies.

 Lastly, the Good Government Council stresses the importance of voting and government involvement.
 We provide access to voter registration and polling locations information through our website and electronic newsletters.

 This is a group of community and government affairs advisers from Chamber member companies and allied business organizations who advise the Chamber’s officers and board of directors on public policy positions.
 Through the legislative agenda or individual position statements, the Council may recommend action on local, state or federal issues affecting business, including legislative and regulatory matters.

 Every two years, the Chamber’s Public Policy Council sets a legislative agenda based on conversation and debate with Chamber members and leading area experts.
 The agenda outlines the Chamber’s local, state and federal public policy priorities.